Ncwills10/jmh-benchmarking/README.md

           /   \
         5       2

-Return the sum of all numbers represnted by a path root to leaf, so for this, the answer is 15 + 12 = 27.
+Return the sum of all numbers represented by a path root to leaf, so for this, the answer is 15 + 12 = 27.

 The three solutions I give use BFS, DFS with recursion, and DFS iteratively.